The 17 Best Irish Pubs in Boston

 160 State St., Boston, 617-742-2286, blackroseboston.com.

 The Brendan Behan Pub

-Portraits of Irish authors—including the namesake himself—adorn this exemplary watering hole, and it honors them with regular poetry readings and author talks, without the common distraction of TVs.
-The Behan has an extensive craft beer list, but it’s bring-your-own food.
+Portraits of Irish authors—including the namesake himself—adorn this watering hole, along with political and punk memorabilia fit for a Jamaica Plain local.
+The Behan has an extensive craft beer list, but it’s bring-your-own food (and cash-only).
 The bar is dark, welcoming, and entirely unpretentious.

 A hidden gem in Union Square, this pub is a cozy spot to enjoy live music and fresh food.
 Look for theme nights such as $2 tacos on Tuesdays.
 But with a solid beer menu, Bull McCabe’s is welcoming every night of the week.

 Irish musicians Tommy McCarthy and Louise Costello founded the Burren 23 years ago, and it’s been a bastion for traditional tunes ever since.
 Catch sessions and sets nightly, not only in the spacious main bar area, but also in the Back Room.
 It also hosts weekly comedy.

 247 Elm St., Davis Square, Somerville, 617-776-6896, burren.com.